 Spike Brewery is a paradise for all beer nerds out there.
 Enjoy really fresh beer straight out of the fermenters along with some wood fired pizza as they open up the brewery doors every Saturday.
 Would you like to bring the dog?
 No problem.
 There’s plenty of room for your four-legged friend.
-The tap room is open from 2 pm and stays that way until you decide it’s time to go home.
-Also: did you know that Spike was the first brewery in Gothenburg with regular pub hours?
+Right now Spike Brewery is moving to new premises and has therefore temporarily closed.

 At Beerbliotek in area Sandarna you’ll find both beer and brewers from near and far.
 The brewery that’s run by six friends from different parts of the world are brewing according to the simple philosophy that only brews they, themselves, would like to drink is worth brewing.
 And now there’s a whole library of beers to discover!
 Curious yet?
 Pay them a visit as they are open on Fridays and Saturdays.
 There are always at least ten different beers to choose from and you can even bring your own food(!), and your dog – of course.
 Don’t forget to keep track of their Facebook page, you’ll never know when a fun event might show up.
 Even been to a tap room concert?